Rayed-AS/Rocket_Landing/README.md

 velocity of the rocket so that it does not crash into the surface.

-The code behind the GUI and turtle implementation was AI generated however, the Deep Q Network was based on the GeeksForGeeks implementation however I used my own knowledge (such as the parts of the training process behind DQN) to modify the code to fit this problem.
+The code behind the GUI and turtle implementation was AI generated however, the Deep Q Network was based on the GeeksForGeeks implementation but I used my own knowledge (such as the parts of the training process behind DQN) to modify the code to fit this problem and make it my own work.

 A variable called time was introduced that was increased with each iteration.
 The velocity was found by adding the initial velocity (40) and the acceleration multiplied by the time.
 This allowed a dynamic environment to be created where the DQN model has to navigate consistently changing properties while also being mindfuel of fuel.